-So when you schedule a Dyno Tune with Panic Motorsports, which you can do so by emailing Josh Smith at email@example.com, you get a complete tune suitable for your racecar, street car, or weekend warrior project car.
+So when you schedule a Dyno Tune with Panic Motorsports, which you can do so by emailing Steve Bertok at firstname.lastname@example.org, you get a complete tune suitable for your racecar, street car, or weekend warrior project car.

 Please visit our Tuning Service page for more information and be sure to reference our pre-tune checklist prior to scheduling your tune.
 If your vehicle is in need of additional work prior to the tuning appointment, please let us know so we can schedule things appropriately.

 Any questions?
 Don’t hesitate to contact us!
 We look forward to working with you! 🙂